A Tale of Two Aids: Why France Must Pivot Where the US Failed

 The Brain Drain in Science and Tech

-Interview with Philippe Aghion
+In Conversation with Philippe Aghion

 Economist Philippe Aghion, professor at the Collège de France, reflects on the drivers of growth, the role of innovation, and the challenges facing European industrial policy.